Mechanical Engineering AMP

 All students must meet the Requirements for the Accelerated Master's Degree Programs

-Qualified undergraduate students who plan to earn a master's degree in mechanical engineering may enroll in the Accelerated Master’s Program, which enables students to begin working on a master's degree while still an undergraduate.
+Qualified undergraduate students who plan to earn a M.S. in mechanical engineering may enroll in the Accelerated Master’s Entry Program, which enables students to begin working on the M.S. while still an undergraduate.
 Students apply to the program in the second semester of their junior year.
-Following acceptance by the Graduate College, students may take up to nine graduate credits while still an undergraduate.
-Of these, up to six credits can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student's graduate advisor.
-Students in the Accelerated Masters Program are required to follow the requirements of the thesis option M.S. degree, and typically begin work toward their master's thesis starting in the summer following their junior year.
+Following acceptance by the Graduate College, students may take up to 6 graduate credits while still an undergraduate that can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student's graduate advisor.
+Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.
+Students in the Accelerated Masters Program must follow either the non-thesis option or research thesis option M.S. degree requirements.
+For the thesis option, research counting toward the thesis must begin immediately in the summer following the completion of the bachelor's degree.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students